pgRouting/workshop/docs/chapters/5-shortest_path.rst

 pgRouting was first called *pgDijkstra*, because it implemented only shortest path search with *Dijkstra* algorithm.
 Later other functions were added and the library was renamed.

-This chapter will explain selected pgRouting algorithms and which attributes are required and do some excersices.
+This chapter will explain selected pgRouting algorithms and which attributes are required and do some exercises.

 * :ref:`dijkstra`